 Overall, the enzyme has an “Asymmetric dimeric structure”.
 It contains two copies of most subunits and two catalytic sites for nucleotide addition.

 DNA polymerase III is the principle replicative DNA polymerase of E.Coli. it is a multisubunit complex.
 The holoenzyme (Apoenzyme [protein part] + Coenzyme = Holoenzyme) functions as a “Heterodimer” of complexes at the replication fork, with each monomer seeing to the synthesis of one daughter strand.

 α + ε + Φ – subunits -> Core enzyme

 The core enzyme, which contains the essential enzyme activities.
-The assembly of the holoenzyme in vivo occurs as follows: the b-sub unit functions as a dimer and forms a ring (or) clamp, which can slide along single-stranded DNA.
-The b-sub unit is located onto template-primer by the g-complex, an ATP-dependent process, to form the “Pre-initiation complex”.
-The loading of the b-sub unit allows the core –enzyme to bind, and addition of the t-sub unit facilitates dimerization.
+The assembly of the holoenzyme in vivo occurs as follows: the beta-subunit functions as a dimer and forms a ring (or) clamp, which can slide along single-stranded DNA.

 |dna.Xa||DNA dependent ATPase, required for initiation.
 Promotes dimerization|